zonemaster/zonemaster/docs/specifications/tests/Methods.md

   [BASIC01] ("parent NS").
 * The name of the child zone ("child zone").
 * The fact if the child zone exists from [BASIC01].
-* The fact if the test type is undelegated test ("undelegate test") or not ("normal test").
+* The test type, "undelegate test" or "normal test".
 * If *undelegated test*, the submitted name server data.

 ### Ordered description of steps to be taken to execute the method